-You will find competing literature arguing
+You will find competing arguments

 straightout lies.
 For example, in one article I read, it